CoderAJ7470/book-a-room/README.md

-A room-booking app I made by following a video on the Traversy Media channel on Youtube.
+A room-booking app I made by following [this video](https://www.youtube.com/watch?v=l9zh0pqEHyc) on the Traversy Media channel on Youtube.

 This has been built with React, Next.js, Appwrite and Tailwind CSS.